Jānis Fabriciuss: Biography

 On 13 February 1919 Fabriciuss was awarded the Order of the Red Banner No. 4, becoming one of the first holders of the highest award (at that time) of the RSFSR.

 From February 1919, he was a military commissar of the 10th Rifle Division in battles in Estonia.
 From August 1919, the head of the Livno-Yeletsk defense region for the campaign against the cavalry of Konstantin Mamontov during his of the southern of the Soviet troops.
 From October 1919, he was the commander of the 48th Infantry Brigade of the 16th Infantry Division of the 8th Army of the Red Army and took part in the defeat of the troops of General A.I.
 Denikin and in the Soviet-Polish war.
 From January 1921 he was the chief and military commissar of the 43rd United Courses of the command staff of the Red Army.
 He was a delegate of the 10th Congress of the Communist Party.
 He participated in the suppression of the Kronstadt Mutiny of 1921 as the commander of the 501st Infantry Regiment.

 Fabriciuss served as the first commander of the United Belarusian Military School from 1921 to 1922.

 From January 1924 he was the commander of the 17th Rifle Corps in the Ukrainian Military District.

-Commander of the 4th Rifle Corps in Vitebsk (1927-1928) and in 1928, assistant commander of the Red Banner Caucasus Army (KKA).
+Commander of the 4th Rifle Corps in Vitebsk (1927–1928) and in 1928, assistant commander of the Red Banner Caucasus Army (KKA).
 From 1927 he was a member of the Central Control Commission of the VKP (b).

-On 24 August 1929 Fabriciuss drowned while rescuing the drowning passengers of the Kalinin K-4 plane, which suffered a plane crash and fell into the sea near the city of Sochi.
+On 24 August 1929 Fabriciuss drowned while rescuing the drowning passengers of the Kalinin K-4 plane, which crashed into the sea near the city of Sochi.

 Awards

 Fabriciuss is the first four-time holder of the highest state award (at that time), the Order of the Red Banner.
 The first order was awarded in 1919 "For continuous selfless work at the front in fire", the second, "For distinction in breaking through the defense of the White Poles near Smorgon on 14 July 1920", the third, "for participation in the suppression of the Kronstadt rebellion", the fourth, "for battles in the attack on Warsaw and subsequent rearguard battles "in 1921.
 According to the official version, the Order of the Red Banner No. 4 was awarded to Fabricius in 1919.
 According to another version, this order was attributed to him later, already retroactively.

-He was also a recipient of the Honorary Revolutionary Weapon.
+He was also a recipient of the Honorary Revolutionary Weapon award.